cardano-foundation/developer-portal/docs/native-tokens/submit-entry-to-cardano-token-registry.md

 ---
 id: submit-entry-to-cardano-token-registry
-title: Step-By-Step Guide (Linux / Mac OS)
+title: Submit Metadata to Cardano Token Registry
 ---

 ## How to Submit Metadata Mappings to the Cardano Token Registry

 This article outlines the steps required to create a metadata mapping for a native token, and submit it to the Cardano Token Registry.
 The Cardano Token Registry currently supports mappings for Native Tokens only.

-:::note
+:::tip Minting A New Native Asset
-This article assumes you have already created a native token with associated policy script, **PolicyID**, private key that you used to sign, etc. If you need to create a native token, please follow the steps of [Minting A New Native Asset](https://developers.cardano.org/en/development-environments/native-tokens/working-with-multi-asset-tokens/) example.
+This article assumes that you have already created a native token with associated policy script, **PolicyID**, private key that you used to sign, etc. If you need to create a native token, please follow the steps of [Minting A New Native Asset](https://docs.cardano.org/en/latest/native-tokens/getting-started-with-native-tokens.html#example-minting-a-new-native-token) example.
 :::

 ## Mapping Definition